Legacy (v1) vs Inform (v2)

 ---|---|---|

 A custom integration via the Bluetooth module is most the common integration method.
-These devices are assigned unique peripheralIDs and use custom Bluetooth Profiles. | A generic integration via the Bluetooth module is available for glucose meters only.
-These devices are supported through | The Lifescan module is a wrapper used alongside LifeScan's Mobile Connectivity Kit.
+These devices are assigned unique peripheralIDs and use custom Bluetooth Profiles. | A generic integration via the Bluetooth module is available for most supported device types.
+These peripheralIDs work for devices that have been identified on the Bluetooth.org site as using the Bluetooth standard Profiles for their device type. | The Lifescan module is a wrapper used alongside LifeScan's Mobile Connectivity Kit.
 These devices are supported via separate classes than the Bluetooth module devices. |

 Readings from custom or generic Bluetooth devices supported in the Bluetooth module can be captured and uploaded to Validic with BluetoothPeripheralController